ravendb/ravendb-python-embedded/README.md

 disposing the `EmbeddedServer`, and `restart_server()` starts it again with the same options.
 Calling `close()` stops the process and disposes all document stores.

+The public API is synchronous, matching the RavenDB Python client's execution model.
+Server start, shutdown, and restart calls block until the requested lifecycle transition completes.
+Async applications can run these blocking lifecycle calls with `asyncio.to_thread()` instead of maintaining a second embedded API with different behavior.

 `EmbeddedServer` is intentionally not a singleton.
 An application may run independent server instances in the same Python process; give each instance a different `data_directory` and `logs_path`.
-The context manager owns only its own process and document stores.
+Prefer `with EmbeddedServer() as server:` so the context manager always closes that instance's process and document stores.

 Register a process-exit callback when the application needs to observe server failures: